GuangchenW/FLIMStudio/docs/user-guide/tutorials.md

 * **Status indicator**: Whether this dataset has been calibrated.
     * Red = uncalibrated
     * Green = calibrated
-    * Yellow = calibration has changed
+    * Yellow = calibration parameters have changed

 Items in the list can be freely selected and deselected using `SHIFT+LEFT MOUSE CLICK` and `CTRL+LEFT MOUSE CLICK`.
 Most FLIMari operations on datasets only affect selected datasets in the list.